WebAIM - Web Accessibility In Mind

 1. 3:1 contrast between the body text and the link text.

-2. A "visual cue" (not just a color change) that appears on mouse hover and keyboard focus.
+2. A "visual cue" (not just a color change) that appears on keyboard focus (we also recommend mouse hover).
 The most common way to meet this is to underline the link on hover and focus.

 These requirements are in addition to the 1.4.3 text contrast requirement of 4.5:1.
 Meeting all three of these requirements simultaneously can be difficult.